Lester Fernandez: Pune

 On 18 February 2014 it was announced that Fernandez had re-signed with former club Pune.
 He made his return debut for the club on 19 February 2014 against Mohammedan.
 He came on as a 65th-minute substitute for Anthony D'Souza as Pune won 2–0.

 Atletico de Kolkata

 Fernandez was drafted by Indian Super League franchise Atlético de Kolkata in the 10th round.
 In his second match against Chennaiyin FC, he won the ISL Emerging player of the match award.

-International
+International career

 In February 2012 Fernandez was selected into India head coach Savio Medeira's 30-man squad.
 He then made his international debut for India on 23 February 2012 against Oman in which he started and played 56 minutes as India lost 5–1.